wavestone-cdt/EDRSandblast/README.md

 ## Description

-### EDR bypass through Kernel callbacks removal
+### EDR bypass through Kernel Notify Routines removal

-EDR products use Kernel callbacks on Windows to be notified by the kernel of system activity, such as process and thread creation and loading of images (`exe` / `DLL`).
+EDR products use Kernel "Notify Routines" callbacks on Windows to be notified by the kernel of system activity, such as process and thread creation and loading of images (`exe` / `DLL`).

-The Kernel callbacks are defined from user-land using a number of documented APIs (`nt!PsSetCreateProcessNotifyRoutine`, `nt!PsSetCreateThreadNotifyRoutine`, etc.).
-The user-land APIs add driver-supplied callback routines to undocumented arrays of routines in Kernel-space:
+These Kernel callbacks are defined from kernel-land, usually from the driver implementing the callbacks, using a number of documented
+APIs (`nt!PsSetCreateProcessNotifyRoutine`, `nt!PsSetCreateThreadNotifyRoutine`,
+etc.).
+These APIs add driver-supplied callback routines to undocumented arrays of routines in Kernel-space:
   - `PspCreateProcessNotifyRoutine` for process creation
   - `PspCreateThreadNotifyRoutine` for thread creation